MsMutinda/moviepal/src/__tests__/README.md

-# Testing Guide for MovieBox
+# Testing Guide for MoviePal

-This document provides a comprehensive guide to the testing setup and how to run tests for the MovieBox application.
+This document provides a comprehensive guide to the testing setup and how to run tests for the MoviePal application.

 ## Test Structure